nabn/weather-app/README.md

 ```
 {
   "syncano_account_key": "YOUR ACCOUNT KEY",
-  "instance_name": "YOUR INSTANCE",
   "open_weather_map_api_key": "YOUR OPEN WEATHER API KEY"
 }
 ```

 1. Replace "YOUR ACCOUNT KEY" with the `Account Key` you copied in the last step.
 It's a string, so leave the quotes.
-2. Replace "YOUR INSTANCE" with the Instance name in the upper left corner.
-Again -- this is a string, so make sure the quotes are there.
-3. Replace "YOUR OPEN WEATHER API KEY" with the OpenWeatherMap API key.
+2. Replace "YOUR OPEN WEATHER API KEY" with the OpenWeatherMap API key.
 Yes -- also a string.
-4. Click the floppy disk button to the right, and save your config.
+3. Click the floppy disk button to the right, and save your config.

 At this point, you can test the CodeBox on the edit screen.
 Copy and paste the following code in the `Payload` window.